Actor Joel Edgerton avoids conflict in real life, but embraces it on-screen

 Interview highlights

-On how his very small role in Star Wars: Revenge of the Clones changed his career
+On how his very small role in Star Wars: Episode II — Attack of the Clones changed his career

 That was my crowbar into Hollywood. ...
 I knew that I could go to Hollywood and say that I was in the new Star Wars film and nobody would know [while the film was in post-production] that it was only like 3 minutes and that it would allow me to meet with agents and do things, get the opportunities or the opportunities to audition for the kinds of things that I thought I was capable of, which I did.
 It was 2000.
 I went to L.A. and started doing meetings and trying to get people to take me seriously.